-Moscow Square (Moszkva tér) is currently unavailable to rent, stream or buy in the United Kingdom.
+Moscow Square (Moszkva tér) is unavailable to rent, stream or buy in the United Kingdom.

-In a pivotal plot point, school exam questions are leaked (something that did indeed happen in 1989), allowing our students to prepare for the topics beforehand.
-While the government tries to do something about the situation, we learn the teachers are also cheating.
-Here we find the history teacher (Zsolt Kovács) casually helping them prepare for the leaked topics while also ensuring Petya’s lazy underachiever friend Kigler (Vilmos Csatlós) passes the history exam.
+In a pivotal plot point, school exam questions are leaked (something that happened in 1989), allowing our students to prepare for the topics beforehand.
+While the government tries to do something about the situation, we learn that the teachers are also cheating as the history teacher (Zsolt Kovács) casually helps them prepare for the leaked topics while ensuring Petya’s laziness underachiever friend Kigler (Vilmos Csatlós) passes the history exam.
 In what is quite possibly one of the film’s funniest lines, the same teacher declares, “In consideration of the political situation, no past-1945 history questions will be part of the graduation exam”.
 This joke only demonstrates the uncertain political status of 1989 and the undercurrent of change that ripples through Török’s movie.

-However, Török’s film also shifts gear in the last act as Petya takes an impromptu trip to Vienna and then Paris with forged train tickets.
-His mission is to reunite with Zsófi, but he soon realises they are incompatible.
-Here Moszkva tér finally challenges us to explore the cultural, economic and ideological barriers between countries separated by the Iron Curtain.
+However, Török’s film also shifts gear in the last act as Petya takes an impromptu trip to Vienna and Paris with forged train tickets, his mission is to reunite with Zsófi, but he soon realises they are incompatible.
+Moszkva tér finally challenges us to explore the cultural, economic and ideological barriers between countries separated by the Iron Curtain.
 Of course, Moszkva tér does not exist anymore as portrayed in the film, having been renamed to Széll Kálmán tér in 2011 (its original, pre-communist name).
-But Török’s film captures a moment in time that will never be forgotten by all those young people who lived through it while also capturing an eternal aimlessness and awkwardness of adolescence that we can all relate to.
+Török’s film captures a moment in time that will never be forgotten by all those young people who lived through it.